w3f/polkadot-wiki/docs/learn-balance-transfers.md

 [Recovery Pallet](https://substrate.dev/docs/en/knowledgebase/runtime/frame#recovery), so this is probably not why your tokens have existing references. :polkadot}}

-{{ kusama: On Kusama, you can check if recovery has been setup by checking the `recovery.recoverable(AccountId)` chain state.
+{{ kusama: On Kusama, you can check if recovery has been set up by checking the `recovery.recoverable(AccountId)` chain state.
 This can be found under `Developer > Chain state` in [PolkadotJS Apps][polkadot-js apps]. :kusama}}

 #### Existing Non-DOT Assets